Rosefae/rfantasy-megasale/README.md

 ## Next year:
 - Probably worth it to get an API key and pull the images properly
 - Lazy load the images?
+- Series pages are causing problems -- use ASIN for first book in series intead of the series page next time

 ## Scripts